 A comforting bowl of yellow lentils!
 Toor dal is an everyday lentil dish that can be made quickly and easily in an Instant Pot.

 This dal is so flavorful and comforting!
 Spiced yellow lentils make for a quick and easy dal recipe, perfect for a weeknight or when you don’t have much time to prepare dinner.
 As long as you’ve got yellow lentils (toor dal) in the pantry and onion masala in the fridge (or freezer), then you can prepare this in an Instant Pot in around thirty minutes, with the majority of that time being hands-off.

 The type of lentil used in this dal has many names, but it is most commonly known as toor dal.
-In English, these lentils are known as split pigeon peas (yellow).
+These lentils are known as split pigeon peas (yellow lentils) in English.
 This type of lentil is prevalent in Indian cooking, used in north and south India – but primarily south.
 It’s the lentil known for being in Sambar, a delicious south Indian tamarind vegetable stew.